janastu/anthill19/pages/school.md

 permalink: /school/
 ---

-Make your own learning track - this program will have fewer session conflicts
+**Make your own learning track - this program will have fewer session conflicts

-=== Winter School

-(tentative program)
+*(tentative program)

 7th
 : Day 1 - Saturday